 \section{Abstract}

-Considerable effort has been directed to developing asymptotically minimax procedures in problems of recovering functions and densities.
-These methods often rely on somewhat arbitrary and restrictive assumptions such as isotropy or spatial homogeneity.
-This work enhances theoretical understanding of Bayesian forests (including BART) under substantially relaxed smoothness assumptions.
-In particular, we provide a comprehensive study of asymptotic optimality and posterior contraction of Bayesian forests when the regression function has anisotropic smoothness that possibly varies over the function domain.
+Many asymptotically minimax procedures for function estimation often rely on somewhat arbitrary and restrictive assumptions such as isotropy or spatial homogeneity.
+This work enhances the theoretical understanding of Bayesian additive regression trees under substantially relaxed smoothness assumptions.
+We provide a comprehensive study of asymptotic optimality and posterior contraction of Bayesian forests when the regression function has anisotropic smoothness that possibly varies over the function domain.
 The regression function can also be possibly discontinuous.
 We introduce a new class of sparse {\em piecewise heterogeneous anisotropic} H\"{o}lder functions and derive their minimax lower bound of estimation in high-dimensional scenarios under the $L_2$-loss.
-Next, we find that the default Bayesian tree priors, coupled with a Dirichlet subset selection prior for sparse estimation in high-dimensional scenarios, adapt to unknown heterogeneous smoothness, discontinuity, and sparsity.
-These results show that Bayesian forests are uniquely suited for more general estimation problems which would render other default machine learning tools, such as Gaussian processes, suboptimal.
-Our numerical study shows that Bayesian forests outperform other competitors such as random forests and deep neural networks, which are believed to work well for discontinuous or complicated smooth functions.
-Beyond nonparametric regression, we also show that Bayesian forests can be successfully applied to many other problems including density estimation and binary classification using the technique developed in this study.
+We then find that the Bayesian tree priors, coupled with a Dirichlet subset selection prior for sparse estimation in high-dimensional scenarios, adapt to unknown heterogeneous smoothness, discontinuity, and sparsity.
+These results show that Bayesian forests are uniquely suited for more general estimation problems that would render other default machine learning tools, such as Gaussian processes, suboptimal.
+Our numerical study shows that Bayesian forests often outperform other competitors such as random forests and deep neural networks, which are believed to work well for discontinuous or complicated smooth functions.
+Beyond nonparametric regression, we also examined posterior contraction of Bayesian forests for density estimation and binary classification using the technique developed in this study.